surniaulula/wpsso-ratings-and-reviews/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added `jQuery( document ).ready()` to the plugin jQuery script to delay it's execution until the HTML document is fully loaded.
+	* Added `jQuery( document ).ready()` to the plugin jQuery scripts to delay their execution until the HTML document is fully loaded.

 == Upgrade Notice ==

 = 1.3.2 =

 (2018/03/05) Improved parsing for the comment label in the 'comment_field' value.
-Added `jQuery( document ).ready()` to the plugin jQuery script to delay it's execution until the HTML document is fully loaded.
+Added `jQuery( document ).ready()` to the jQuery scripts to delay their execution until the HTML document is fully loaded.